9001/copyparty/README.md

 * control panel -> [network and internet] -> [internet options] -> [connections] tab -> [lan settings] -> automatically detect settings: Nope

 known issues:
-* win7 has a bug where it doesn't actually send the password to the server, so please type your password into the username field
+* win7/8/10 has a bug where it doesn't actually send the password to the server when authenticating during a reconnect unless you first try to login with an incorrect password and then switch to the correct password
+  * or just type your password into the username field instead to get around it entirely
-* win7 cannot access servers which require authentication unless you use https or [enable basic authentication](./contrib/webdav-basicauth.reg) for http
+* win7 cannot access servers which require authentication unless you use https or [enable basic auth](./contrib/webdav-basicauth.reg) for http
 * win7 cannot download files larger than 47.6 MiB by default; [registry fix](./contrib/webdav-unlimit.bat) to allow files up to 4 GiB (actual absolute max on windows)
 * winxp cannot show unicode characters outside of *some range*
   * latin-1 is fine, hiragana is not (not even as shift-jis on japanese xp)